 There are plenty, from cafes and restaurants to pubs and chip shops.
 There are also many small shops, where you can stock up on snacks and picnic supplies.
 But you should always overestimate how far apart these are.
 You don’t want to be left without food, so always make sure you have plenty of rations to take you from pit stop to pit stop.

-A note on food and drink – The Pennine Way has some great places to eat and experience the traditional pub culture of the north of England.
+A note on food and drinks on the Pennine Way, the has some great places to eat and experience the traditional pub culture of the north of England.
 If you’re not from the north of England (or even if you are!), you’ll find lots of traditions that you’ll fall in love with.
 Traditional British pubs are a thing that truly can’t be replicated elsewhere.
 So use this trip as a way to indulge in learning about that culture through many meals and a few beers.
 British pub food is great.
 And traditional British beer is great.